- On July 19 to 20 - 300 people attended The First Convention to Discuss the Civil and Political Rights of Women in Seneca Falls, New York

 - The Susan B. Anthony Amendment was first introduced to the US Congress

-- The Minnesota Woman Suffrage Association (MWSA) was founded in Hastings by 14 women
+- The first state wide suffragist organization, the Minnesota Woman Suffrage Association (MWSA), was founded in Hastings by 14 women, including including Harriet Bishop, Sarah Stearns, Dr. Mary Colburn and Julia B. Nelson.

 - On October 13-14, the American Suffrage Association (AWSA) held its seventeenth annual national convention at First Redeemer Church, Minneapolis.
 More Info